 During the year ended December 31, 2023, we completed the migration of the enterprise resource planning ("ERP") system used at our North American OSB operations to the ERP system used by our other North American operations.
 Although the implementation has allowed for improved standardization within the accounting function, it did not materially affect our internal control over financial reporting.
-There has been no change in our internal control over financial reporting during the year ended December 31, 2023, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+There has been no change in our internal control over financial reporting 11, 2023, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.